nakedible/nakedible/content/_index.md

 - **Security & Cryptography**: I believe in security by design, and making it right rather than to rely on defense in depth.
 PCI DSS is a swamp, so it's an all too familiar fight to balance real world security with compliance rules.
-- **Entrepreneurship**: I've founded and successfully sold companies, and it's always in my heart, but currently simply at a salaried position.
+- **Entrepreneurship**: I've founded companies and had them fail.
+But then the biggest FinTech company in Europe bought the successful ones, and they've managed to keep me around since.

 ## Tech I Love